Plogl/cross-country/README.md

 To run this code, download all folders into a file, and use a JavaFX compatible compiler.
 Make sure JavaFX is installed properly, and to look at tests make sure JUnit is installed properly.
 I wouldn't recommend going through all the hassle, so I've included example run throughs of the code working as a whole, and of my JUnit tests.

-An example run of code can be found under Book-Catalogue-Example.gif.